Lawrence-Dawson/CV/README.md

 #### Communication

+- While in hospitality I perfected my communication skills.
+ - Became comfortable talking to a total stranger.
+ - Forged strong relationships with customers.
+ - Handled complaints.
-- While in hospitality I perfected my communication skills, became comfortable talking to a total stranger, forged strong relationships with customers, handled complaints, and learned how to work well as part of a team you see every day, often in high stress environments.
+ - Learned to work well as part of a team I saw every day, often in high stress environments.

 - A 'great team player' according to my colleagues at Makers Academy.